codeandtheory/YComponentBrowser/README.md

 ### Sample code to display built-in components

-A user can use built-in components like Iconoraphy Category, Font Category, and Color Category to display icons, fonts, and colors respectively.
+A user can use built-in components like Iconography Category, Font Category, and Color Category to display icons, fonts, and colors respectively.

-For example, a user can create an iconoraphy category as follows:
+For example, a user can create an iconography category as follows:

  ```enum IconographySample {
     static var media: IconographyCategory {